- About Bay View

 And you'll start early.

-In class, you'll challenge your visual thinking, working in both two- and three-dimensional design, and experimenting in all kinds of media and techniques.
-Some art projects even work across curriculum, integrating art with all sorts of subjects.
-Art and math?
-It could happen.
+In class, you'll challenge your visual thinking, working in both two- and three-dimensional design, and experiment in all kinds of media and techniques.

-In the Upper School, you’ll have the opportunity to study art for four full years in a sequential program that begins with Foundation Studio progressing to Art Studio, Advanced Art Studio, and Portfolio.
+In the Upper School, you’ll have the opportunity to study art for all four years in a sequential program that begins with Foundation Studio progressing to Art Studio, Advanced Art Studio, and Portfolio.

-As you learn and grow, you'll get the chance to explore creative, challenging semester electives like Digital Art & Design, and Ceramics, courses that give you the chance to explore all sorts of media and methods and madness, and maybe even learn a few new techniques in the process.
+As you learn and grow, you'll get the chance to explore creative, challenging semester electives like Digital Art & Design, Ceramics and Basic Painting, courses that give you the chance to explore all types of media and methods, and maybe even learn a few new techniques in the process.

-And best of all, the artwork of Bay View girls can be seen everywhere, all around, giving you and your classmates - not to mention faculty and parents - the opportunity to be inspired every day.
+The artwork of Bay View girls can be seen everywhere, giving you and your classmates - not to mention faculty and parents - the opportunity to be inspired every day.

-And then there’s our new wing dedicated exclusively to the visual arts.
-The wing includes art rooms for drawing, painting, sculpture and calligraphy in addition to a small gallery, which houses the work of faculty, staff, alumnae and students.
+And best of all there’s our new wing dedicated exclusively to the visual arts.
+The wing includes art rooms for drawing, painting, sculpture, photography and digital design in addition to a student art gallery.
 We also have a ceramic studio outfitted with professional equipment, private studio spaces for advanced students, and Macbook computers for digital art projects.
 The only limitation is your imagination.

 You can do anything here.

-And, after leaving the Bay View family, our students study at prestigious art schools across the country, like the Rhode Island School of Design, Savannah College of Art and Design, Fashion Institute of Technology, Parsons School for Design, Pratt Institute, Massachusetts College of Art, and Philadelphia College of Art.
+After leaving the Bay View family, our students have been accepted at prestigious art schools across the country, such as Rhode Island School of Design, Savannah College of Art and Design, Fashion Institute of Technology, Parsons School for Design, Pratt Institute, and Chicago Art Institute.